INVESTING MISTAKES

 "I have a criterion that I can use to identify my mistakes; the behaviour of the market."
 George Soros

 “We all know when we are wrong.
 The market will tell the speculator when he is wrong, because he is losing money.
 When he first realises he is wrong is the time to clear out, take his losses, try to keep smiling, study the record to determine the cause of his error, and await the next big opportunity.
 It is the net result over a period of time in which he is interested.”
-Jessie Livermore
+Jesse Livermore

 "With the good men, you can see the learning juices churning around every mistake.
 You learn from mistakes.
 When I look back, my life seems to be an endless chain of mistakes."
 Adam Smith, The Money Game